Kensington Lakes Activities Association: Membership timeline

 On March 13, 2017, Milford, South Lyon, South Lyon East, Walled Lake Central, Walled Lake Northern, Walled Lake Western, Waterford Kettering, Waterford Mott, and White Lake Lakeland announced plans to leave the KLAA to form a new conference entitled the Lakes Valley Conference, effective starting the 2017-2018 school year.
 Pinckney also left the KLAA in 2017 to join the Southeastern Conference.
 These departures prompted the KLAA to switch from a four division system of North, South, West, and Central divisions to a two division system of Black and Gold divisions, and later, East and West divisions.

 The next day, on March 14, 2017, Grand Blanc was voted out of the KLAA effective for the 2018-2019 school year (due to how isolated it is from the other schools in the division) where it proceeded to join the Saginaw Valley League.
 In its place, Belleville, Dearborn, and Dearborn Fordson joined the KLAA in 2018.

+In March 2025, it was announced that the three Livonia schools, Churchill, Franklin and Stevenson, would leave the KLAA for the Lakes Valley Conference (along with the two high schools in Farmington from the Oakland Activities Association) starting in the 2026-27 academic year.
+The conference later announced the addition of Dearborn Crestwood as a replacement member following the rejection of a merger proposal with the aforementioned Southeastern Conference.